Leeds City F.C.: History

-See also: :Category:Leeds City F.C. players

 Subsequent clubs

 A second Leeds City was established in 1924 as an amateur club and joined the Yorkshire League.
 That club folded after leaving the league at the end of the 1926–27 season.

 Another Leeds City was formed in 2006 and joined Division Two of the West Yorkshire League.
 They were Division Two runners-up in their first season, earning promotion to Division One.
 The following season saw them finish as runners-up in Division One, resulting in promotion to the Premier Division.
+As of 2024, they are competing in Division One of The West Yorkshire League.